-What it does: “PNF stretching, or active isolated stretching (the kind that looks more like an exercise and involves contracting certain muscles) works best,” Holly Perkins, a certified strength and conditioning specialist.
-“Static stretching is useful at times, but stretching works best if you work with how the body moves.”
+What it does: “PNF stretching, or active isolated stretching (the kind that looks more like an exercise and involves contracting certain muscles) works best,” Holly Perkins, C.S.C.S.
+“Static stretching is useful at times, but stretching works best if you work with how your body moves.”

 How to do it: Begin by lying on the floor or mat flat on your back.
 Cross your right ankle over your left knee, forming the backward shape of the number four.
 Hold your left thigh with both hands (your right hand will thread in between your legs, rather than rest on the outside of your right leg).
-Bend your left leg, pulling it in toward your chest as deep a stretch you can (it shouldn’t be uncomfortable).
+Bend your left leg, pulling it in toward your chest (it shouldn’t be uncomfortable).
+Flex both feet to protect your joints.
 Hold for 30 seconds to a minute, then repeat on the opposite side.

 When to do it: This is great for anyone who’s been stuck in the office or commuting all day and has back pain, or if you’ve done a leg-centric workout at the gym (like squats and deadlifts) and want to alleviate any soreness.

-What it does: "Neck pain is one of the biggest complaints I get in my physical therapy clinic," says Jared Beckstrand, physical therapist and owner/founder of Tone and Tighten.
+What it does: "Neck pain is one of the biggest complaints I get in my physical therapy clinic," says Jared Beckstrand, P.T., owner/founder of Tone and Tighten.
 "Desk jobs and sustained staring at screens often leaves our necks feeling stiff, so this is a great way to ensure proper range of motion and flexibility, and to decrease any stiffness."

 When to do it: Whenever you’re experiencing back or neck stiffness.
 If you have a long daily commute, or a job that keeps you at a desk, do this stretch every other hour, or four times in an eight-hour shift.

-How to do it: Lay down on a bench (with a light weight in each hand—2 to 5lbs).
-Gently pressing your lower back into the bench, stretch your arms out at shoulder-level with your palms facing up.
-Let gravity or the light dumbbells to slowly stretch your chest and biceps.
+How to do it: Lie down on a bench (with a light weight in each hand—2 to 5lbs).
+Gently press your lower back into the bench as you stretch your arms out at shoulder-level with your palms facing up.
+Let gravity or the light dumbbells slowly stretch your chest and biceps.
 Hold this for 30 seconds, and repeat 2-3 more times.
 “You may have to adjust your arms to find the stretch across your chest,” says Karma Yoga & Fitness instructor Megan Hochheimer.